RoboSubLA/SeniorDesign21-22/sensors_and_controls/src/teledyne_dvl/README.md

 # Teledyne DVL
 This folder contains files and code related to the Teledyne Pathfinder DVL.

+The DVL will be connected to the computer and will directly communicate with the computer equivalent.

-`dvl_dummy.ino` is currently used to create fake dummy data to be send. `dvl_dummy.ino` is used to create and send dummy data using `serial`
+`dvl_dummy.ino` is currently used to create fake dummy data to be send using an arduino. `dvl_dummy.ino` is used to create and send dummy data using `serial`.
+If using `dvl_dummy.ino` to create fake dummy data then change the argument in `main.py` to `/dev/ttyACM0` otherwise keep as `COM4` to communicate with the DVL.

 `dvl_driver.py` has yet to be tested with the Pathfinder DVL.
 Currently used to receive dummy data and print it out.